andreasmang/claire/README.md

 ### Installation Instructions

-#### Build Dependencies
+#### Installing Dependencies

-The following explains how to get the libraries, build them, and set the environmental variables.
+The following explains how to download the libraries, build them, and set the appropriate environmental variables.

 ```bash
 cd external